Where We Are: Not Slow Living

 I doubt my experience is unique, because after changing careers I’ve found the same to be true.
 The constant push for more, it never ends.

-It’s not just time of course, it’s money too.
+It’s not just time of course (though I’ve written about reclaiming our time), it’s money too.
 It seems no matter what happens to our household income the bills just keep pace.
 There’s always more, and more, and more that we need to buy.
 Computers are out of date before you get them home, your phone starts to slow to a crawl after just a year.
 You know the drill.

 Getting Off the Treadmill